 Always have an automatic backup for your Android device so that you can delete your clicked pictures and videos and free up space from your Android Device.

-Backup has both benefits to clear your storage and restore when you lose your phone.
+Backup has both benefits to clearing your storage and restoring when you lose your phone.
 Some of the best places to backup your data can easily download apps from the Play Store are

 2. Clear Cache Data